 The purpose of the course is to present and demonstrate the

-use of finite element based methods for the solution of
+use of computational methods for the solution of

 Particular attention will be devoted to finite strain conditions,

 with consideration being given to both rate independent and

 rate dependent situations.
 The use of numerical techniques is

 essential for solving problem involving complex geometry and

 industrial and research environments.
 The continuing advances